 - SSL security

 You may have seen this coming but, between BigCommerce and WooCommerce, we don’t have a favourite!
-The platform you choose to build your eCommerce website on is dependent on a lot of intervening factors – such as the industry, size, .
-So with that in mind there’s no definitive answer concerning which platform is better, it depends on each individual client.
+The platform you choose is dependent on a lot of intervening factors, such as the industry you work in and the size of your business.

 With a reputation for being transparent and honest, we work with clients to tailor a solution that is specific to their business – whether that’s on WooCommerce, BigCommerce, Magento, Shopify, Laravel or something else.
 If you’re interested in starting an eCommerce project with us, drop us a message!